 Universal Life Cover has an investment component included.
 Your return on investment depends on the performance of the investment.
 The growth rate is not guaranteed, but rapid growth is a possibility.

-Deciding how much really just depends.
+Deciding how much really just depends on your circumstances.
 If you're single with no dependents, you probably don't need any at all.
 The key time to get Life insurance is when you have children.
 In addition, get coverage if you have a spouse who doesn't work.
 (See the video "How much life insurance is right?")

 A rule of thumb for life insurance is five to 10 times your annual salary.
 (Also see the video "A lifetime of life insurance.")